Use a Custom Database

 Step 1

-First make sure your database as shown in your database program is properly prepared for a conversion to one of the formats SwissSys supports: dBase, Access or Excel (32-bit pre-2007 formats only).
+First make sure your database as shown in your database program is properly prepared for export to one of the formats SwissSys supports: dBase (.dbf), Access (.mdb/.mde), Excel (.xls or .xlsx), or delimited text (.csv, .tsv, .txt).

 As a rule, make the field data general text format whenever possible.
 Some software requires quotes around this kind of data, other software does not.
 Also make sure the fields are wide enough to display all the data comfortably.
 This avoids some conversion bugs that have been discovered in various third-party packages.